 Based on the above analysis, the original paragraphs can be rewrote/corrected as following (tracking changes function of MS Word is used here to emphasize the correction/change that is made):

-With current technologies, people can have many large broadcast video archives from TV programs.
-This enables extracting more information or using archives more usefully than ever, by directly using high-dimensional information like video or audio data.
-To make full use of video archives or to enable content-based video access to the archives, people need efficient methods to structuring or analyzing them.
+Current technologies allow people to access a variety of large broadcast video archives from TV programs.
+This enables extracting more information and makes the use of archives become more effective than ever by directly using high-dimensional information like video or audio data.
+In order to make full use of video archives or to enable content-based video access to the archives, we need efficient methods for structuring or analyzing them.

-In video archives, there is some video segment that appears repeatedly, and those video segments can be used for analyzing the video archives [1].
+In video archives, video segments may appear repeatedly and these video segments can be used for analyzing the video archives [1].
 As a basic component of content-based video access, researchers tend to use feature-based similarity search for images and videos.
-However, several papers have recently been published which state that similarity search is getting noisier and useless as the image/video archives are getting larger, instead, searching the “identical” image/video is becoming useful [2,3].
+However, similarity search become inefficient since it is affected by noise as the image or video archives are getting larger, instead, searching which is based on “identical” image/video is more effective [2,3].

-In this paper, we are especially focusing on structuring news video archives.
-There are many news channels that broadcast news programs 24 hours a day, and there are also broadcast stations which broadcast several hours of news program a day.
-Those broadcast news videos occasionally have repeatedly used video segments.
+This paper focuses on structuring news video archives.
+We observe that the videos which are used in existing broadcast news programs repeat using video segments occasionally.
 Examples of identical video segments detected from an actual news video archive are shown in Fig. 1.
-Images like Fig.1 (a) or (b) appears almost everyday in a collection of a news program.
-Other images in Fig. 1 are appeared repeatedly because they are used in well-noticed topics, which broadcasted repeatedly for several days.
-One of the reasons of this repetion is some kind of reference videos are usually inserted in news videos, and creating or newly acquiring reference videos usually costs high.
+The images in Fig.1 (a) or (b) appear almost everyday in a collection of a news program.
+Other images in Fig. 1 appear repeatedly because they are used in well-noticed topics, which broadcasted repeatedly for several days.
+The reason of this repeat is because some kinds of reference videos are usually inserted in news videos, and creating or newly acquiring reference videos usually costs high.

-We noticed that most parts of video archives that share the same video segment has some relations, and such segments tends to be classified depending on their distribution in the broadcast time scale.
-In this paper we search identical video segments in a news video archive and we implement a news video browser that uses search results of identical video segments, and investigate how the method of identical video segment detection can be used for structuring or extracting valuable information from news video archive.
+We notice that most parts of video archives that share the same video segment has some relations, and such segments tends to be classified depending on their distribution in the broadcast time scale.
+In this paper we propose a new method for identical video segment detection in news video archives for structuring them or extracting valuable information from them.
+We experiment searching identical video segments in a specific news video archive and use our video browser implementation, which uses search results of identical video segments, to evaluate the efficiency of the identical video segment detection method for structuring news video achieves or extracting valuable information from them.